Disclaimer: This blog post was originally published in April 2018 and has been updated as of spring 2021 for relevancy.

 On Saturday, we drove over to Jekyll Island and rented Red Bug Motor’s carts.
 We spent the day cruising around the island and stopped at various sights including the Georgia Sea Turtle Center, where we met and observed 17 patients!
 We also visited the Jekyll Island Club Resort located in the historic district for lunch and the Beach Village for fro-yo.
 Driftwood Beach has consistently been voted Top 10 “Most Romantic Beaches” in the US by USA Today, and we saw a wedding when we visited!
 That night, we returned to SSI and ate dinner at Iguanas which served the best fried shrimp I’ve ever had.

 For Easter, we went to Mass in the morning and then had brunch at the house.
 We did an egg hunt around the yard and headed to the beach in the afternoon to soak up the sun.
 Although the ocean was cold, the weather was perfect.
 Also, since it’s still off-season, there were dogs EVERYWHERE.
 We swam in the pool at the house and concluded Easter Sunday with a cookout.

-PS.
-If you’re looking to plan a trip of your own to the Golden Isles, check out Lighthouse Vacations!
+I hope this blog post encourages you to plan a trip to Saint Simon’s Island yourself!
+If you’re looking to plan a trip to the Golden Isles, be sure to check out Lighthouse Vacations!

 Like this post?
 Pin it to save it for later and share with others!